The New NY Broadband Program

-Recognizing the importance of broadband infrastructure and building on prior State investments in broadband deployment, Governor Andrew M. Cuomo in 2015 established the $500 million New NY Broadband Program.
-The Program provides New York State grant funding to support projects that deliver high-speed Internet access to Unserved and Underserved areas of the State.
+Recognizing the importance of broadband infrastructure and building on prior State investments in broadband deployment, New York State established the $500 million New NY Broadband Program in 2015.
+The Program provided New York State grant funding to support projects that deliver high-speed Internet access to Unserved and Underserved areas of the State.

 An “Unserved” area is defined as an area where the fastest available advertised Internet download speed offered by a wireline-based provider is less than 25 Mbps.
 An “Underserved” area is defined as an area where broadband service is only available from a wireline-based provider at advertised Internet download speeds between 25 Mbps and 99 Mbps.
 The Program is the nation’s largest and most ambitious state investment in broadband, with a goal of achieving statewide broadband access in New York.